International

 Foreign Trade

-China remained Indonesia's largest trading partner in 2022, buying up 24% of exports, followed by the United States (12%), Japan (8%) and India (5.9%).
-The main suppliers are China (29%), Singapore (8.1%); Japan (7.6%), and the United State (5.9%).
-China and Indonesia are forging closer economic ties as the two countries face threats to their trade relations with the United States since the protectionist actions taken by President Donald Trump and the cautious approach of his successor.
-On the 15th of November 2020 Indonesia has signed the Regional Comprehensive Economic Partnership (RCEP) with 14 other Indo-Pacific countries.
-This free trade agreement is the largest trade deal in history, covering 30 per cent of the global economy.
-It includes the Association of Southeast Asian Nations (ASEAN : Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Vietnam) and ASEAN’s free trade agreement partners (Australia, China, India, Japan, New Zealand and Republic of Korea).
+China remained Indonesia's largest trading partner in 2022, buying up 22.6% of India’s exports, followed by the United States (9.7%), Japan (8.5%), India (8%), and Malaysia (5.3%).
+In the same year, the main suppliers were China (28.5%), Singapore (8.2%); Japan (7.2%), Malaysia (5.3%), and South Korea (4.9% - data Comtrade).
+In 2020 Indonesia signed the Regional Comprehensive Economic Partnership (RCEP) with 14 other Indo-Pacific countries.
+This free trade agreement is the largest trade deal in history, covering 30% of the global economy.
+It includes the Association of Southeast Asian Nations (ASEAN: Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Vietnam) and ASEAN’s free trade agreement partners (Australia, China, India, Japan, New Zealand and the Republic of Korea).
 The RCEP covers goods, services, investment, economic and technical cooperation.
-It also creates new rules for electronic commerce, intellectual property, government procurement, competition, and small and medium sized enterprises.
+It also creates new rules for electronic commerce, intellectual property, government procurement, competition, and small and medium-sized enterprises.

 Source: World Trade Organisation (WTO) ; Latest available data